 Big kids may seem like they could run for hours (and maybe they can, at least occasionally), but restorative sleep is just as (or maybe even MORE) important than ever!
 Around 18 months, many toddlers will transition to 1 nap and this tends to create a need for even more sleep overnight.
 Where some younger toddlers (under 18 months) may have been fine with less than 12 hours of sleep per night, after the nap transition many children will begin to need 12 or more hours overnight to properly charge their “batteries.”

 So, the first trick to sleeping through the night and taking long naps for toddlers is keeping their bedtimes and naptimes age-appropriate.
 Toddlers in the 18-24 month age group may need approximately 5-5.5 hours of awake time before a nap and another 5-5.5 hours of awake time between nap and bedtime.
-Older 2 and 3 year olds may need slightly less sleep per day and do better with closer to 6 hours of awake time before sleeps.
+Older 2 and 3 year olds may need slightly less sleep per day and do better with closer to 6 hours of awake time before sleep.

 2. Utilize age-appropriate sleep spaces